EsteemedIO/esteemedio.github.io/_posts/2020-09-21-creating-a-candidate-persona.md

 Esteemed has been in the game long enough to know.
 With over ten years of experience, we understand the importance of finding only the best candidates for agencies and clients.

-That’s why we use a multi-dimensional approach to vetting and qualifying every member of our Talent Network.
+That’s why we use a multi-dimensional approach to vetting and qualifying every member of our Colleagues Community.
 Our team-leads use both skills assessments and advanced personality tests to help remove steps in the hiring process.

 By reducing the time to hire for our clients and our providers/candidates, we’re saving everyone a little sanity.
 And who couldn’t use more of that right now?